A tutorial on how to create a DIY farmhouse beam chandelier for your kitchen or dining room.

 CUT THE METAL:

 After the second bend, you need to cut the metal to finish the bracket.
-The easiest way to complete this is to place the metal
+To complete this, place the metal bends around the same end of the beam you used earlier.
+Then, mark the metal, on both sides, where the beam ends.

 TIP: Make sure these distances are the same on both sides of the bracket.